 How is a crown placed?

-To prepare the tooth for a crown, it is reduced so the crown can fit over it.
+To prepare the tooth, it is reduced so the crown can fit over it.
 An impression of teeth and gums is made and sent to the lab for the crown fabrication.
-A temporary crown is fitted over the tooth until the permanent crown is made.
-On the next visit, the dentist removes the temporary crown and cements the permanent crown onto the tooth.
+A temporary crown is fitted over the tooth until the permanent one is made.
+On the next visit, the dentist removes the temporary one and cements the permanent crown onto the tooth.

 Will it look natural?